How to Control Dust and Keep Things Clean on the Job

-A clean workplace is a happy workplace: Learn how to clean up efficiently, and prevent big messes from accumulating in the first place,
+Learn how to control dust, clean up efficiently, and prevent big messes from accumulating on the jobsite.

-It’s impossible to demo a wall or bust up a floor without making a mess, but that doesn't mean you need to track that mess all over the rest of the house.
+It is impossible to demo a wall or bust up a floor without making a mess, but that doesn't mean you need to track that mess all over the rest of the house.
 The next time you have to tear out some carpet, cut several long strips, and use them as pathways to protect the flooring in other areas of the house.
 Make sure to flip the carpet upside down so the abrasive backing won't scratch the finish on wood floors.
-Canvas drop cloths are still the best method for protecting stair treads.
+"Old-fashioned' canvas drop cloths are still the best method for protecting stair treads.

-Rosin paper, cardboard and drop cloths are all great ways to protect a floor- until you knock your trim gun off the top of a 6-ft. ladder.
-If you really want to ensure that a floor stays dent and scratch-free, cover it with 1/8-in. hardboard.
+Rosin paper, cardboard and drop cloths are all great ways to protect a floor- until you knock your trim gun off the top of a 6-foot ladder.
+If you really want to ensure that a floor stays dent and scratch-free, cover it with 1/8-inch hardboard.
 It's pretty cheap, and as the name suggests, it's pretty hard.

 If you're cutting or drilling drywall, you'll have to drag out the vacuum sooner or later anyway.
 So do it now and suck up the dust before it spreads.
 If your plans include sanding lots of drywall, consider buying a HEPA filter, which will catch even the smallest particles.
 Standard paper filters trap only the larger particles while your vacuum blasts the rest throughout the house.

 Remodeling contractors, listen up!
 Buy a set of four Zip Poles for all those dusty jobs that you need to isolate from the rest of the house.
 You can quickly set up a temporary wall or booth with the telescoping poles and hang some poly.
 The poles clamp the plastic against the ceiling by pushing against the floor.
-For most jobs you'll need four of the 10-ft. steel poles.
+For most jobs you'll need four of the 10-foot steel poles.
 Longer aluminum poles are also available.
-You can buy Zip Poles on Amazon or at tool suppliers.
+You can buy Zip Poles on Amazon or at your local tool supplier.